Analysis of women's historical and contemporary role in American management.

 If you are unsure about any aspect of the class it is your responsibility to ask for clarification or further information.
 Do not rely on the omniscience of the instructor to anticipate your every need.

-STUDENTS WITH DISABILITIES Reasonable accommodations are available for students with a documented disability.
-If you have a disability and may need accommodations to fully participate in this class, please visit the Access Center.
-All accommodations MUST be approved through the Access Center (Washington Building, Room 217).
-Please stop by or call 509-335-3417 to make an appointment with an Access Advisor.
+STUDENTS WITH DISABILITIES Students with Disabilities: Reasonable accommodations are available for students with a documented disability.
+If you have a disability and need accommodations to fully participate in this class, please either visit or call the Access Center (Washington Building 217; 509-335-3417) to schedule an appointment with an Access Advisor.
+All accommodations MUST be approved through the Access Center.
+For more information contact a Disability Specialist on your home campus: Pullman or WSU Online: 509-335-3417, http://accesscenter.wsu.edu, Access.Center@wsu.edu

 H&M = Heim & Murphy